Blame It on the Boogie: Documentary

-In 2010, filmmaker Patrick Nation made a Channel 4 documentary about Mick Jackson and the story of the song, entitled The Other Michael Jackson: Battle of the Boogie.
+In 2010, filmmaker Patrick Nation made a Channel 4 documentary about Mick Jackson and the story of the song, titled The Other Michael Jackson: Battle of the Boogie.
 The documentary was co-written and presented by Mick's son Sam Peter Jackson and led to Mick Jackson's 1978 album Weekend (which features the original version of "Blame It on the Boogie") being re-released (for download on the iTunes Store) for the first time in 30 years by Demon Music.
 To promote the documentary, Mick gave a rare television interview to BBC Breakfast.